ezRAez/mrworldwide_tv_app/README.md

 4.  [x] I want to remove Pitbull videos…
 5.  [x] I want to protect videos from being added, edited, or removed by users who aren't logged in.
-6.  [ ] I want to search Pitbull videos by song title.
+6.  [x] I want to search Pitbull videos by song title, album, featured artists, or tags.
 7.  [ ] I want to filter Pitbull videos by album or featured artists.

 ## Visit It Live!